hai-vr/documentation/docs/products/prefabulous-avatar/hai-components/assign-uv-tile.md

 # Assign UV Tile

-Sets the UV Tile of vertices that are moved by a blendshape.
+Sets the UV Tile of vertices that are moved by a blendshape, or optionally an entire mesh.

 This is meant to be used in tandem with shader features, especially:
 - [Poiyomi Toon UV Tile Discard](https://www.poiyomi.com/special-fx/uv-tile-discard),